 We plan to host community events like Yoga and Tai Chi classes.
 We have plans for fiber art and spinning events and we hope to welcome children in Scouts and 4-H to our farm for meetings or events.
 Our animals, forested trails and wide open spaces provide lots of possibilities.
 If you have ideas or would like to schedule a visit, please email email@example.com

 We are embarking on an alpaca breeding program with high hopes of producing exceptional offspring that exceed breed standards and carry forward all the best traits.

 We shear our alpacas once a year and their fiber is processed into roving, yarn or big rug yarn for crafters to use.
 Alpaca fiber is used to create all kinds of clothing items like sweaters, shawls, scarves, socks, hats, as well as rugs and other home decor items.

 If you are a spinner, weaver, knitter, crocheter, fiber or felt artist, please consider trying alpaca fiber.
 It is amazingly soft, comes in 16 natural colors and dyes beautifully.
 Fiber artists are hand painting alpaca, it looks amazing and sells well on Etsy and at markets.
 Alpaca fleece has no lanolin like sheep's wool so allergic reactions are not an issue for those wanting to knit garments.
 The fiber is fire resistant, water repellent, has excellent thermal properties, it wicks away moisture, and has antimicrobial properties .
 Alpaca socks are well known for being the perfect gift for everyone.
 It's a sustainable, environmentally friendly textile.

-We hope to provide opportunities for local crafters to visit and hold meetings, classes and events at the farm.
+We hope to provide opportunities for local crafters to visit the farm.
 If you are interested please contact firstname.lastname@example.org and watch the blog or daydreamalpacas facebook page for events.